Hay Fever and Allergic Rhinitis

 An oral steroid such as Prednisilone is particularly useful in controlling nasal symptoms in allergic rhinitis in cases of emergency (examinations, weddings etc.), and gives rapid relief especially when blockage is severe and intractable.
 They have significant generalised side-effects and should therefore only be used in severe disease for short periods of 5 to 14 days.
 Use of injection long-acting steroids (Depot Medrone, Kenalog and Adcortyl) should be discouraged as they can lead to osteoporosis, muscle damage, raised blood pressure, sugar diabetes, glaucoma, cataracts, stomach ulceration and chronic infections.

 Sublingual and Injection Desensitisation Immunotherapy are effective options in severe grass pollen and Birch tree pollen allergic rhinitis, which are not controlled by regular medication.
 They should be restricted to those patients who are only allergic to Grass and Birch pollen or house dust mites.
 Potential adverse reactions such as urticaria and anaphylaxis during injection treatment, restrict its use to specialist allergy units with readily available resuscitation equipment.
 The course of injections should be commenced before the tree or grass pollen season starts and usually take 3 years to complete the course of treatment.
-For many years, ALK have marketed the highly regarded Alutard SQ range of desensitising products.
-At present only Grass Pollen injection immunotherapy is available on a “Named Patient Basis” or as part of clinical trials in the UK.
+For many years, ALK have marketed the Alutard SQ range of desensitising products.
 Oral desensitisation is much safer and can be administered at home.
-This Sublingual Immunotherapy (SLIT) is administered by oral tablets commencing 2 months before and during the grass pollen season.
-SLIT has now been licensed in the UK and is available as Grazax (ALK Abello) and can be prescribed by GPs on NHS and private prescription.
-Remember that Enzyme Potentiated Desensitisation EPD is ineffective and not recommended for hayfever treatment.
+This Sublingual Immunotherapy (SLIT) is now available from ALK Abello (Grazax), Immunotek and Lofarma administered by oral tablets or drops dissolved under the tongue, commencing 2 months before and continuing for the duration of the grass pollen season.
+SLIT should also be used for 3 consecutive years to get best results.
+ALK will be releasing their new House Dust mite SLIT called Acarizax as well as Silver Birch pollen SLIT called Itulazax later in 2021 This treatment can be prescribed by GPs on NHS and private prescriptions and despite initial reports showing variable efficacy, this treatment is highly effective and successful in those severely afflicted with summer hay fever not responding to conventional treatment.
+Remember that Enzyme Potentiated Desensitisation EPD (which should not be confused with grass pollen desensitisation immunotherapy) is ineffective and not recommended for hayfever treatment.

 Simple Hay Fever Remedies